Morality in a Secular World

 There is a widespread view these days that religion has passed its 'sell by' date.
 It is, depending on who you speak to, 'no longer credible', 'disproved by science', 'not required', 'a crutch', and 'a source of bigotry and irrationality'.

 The interesting thing is that all these viewpoints claim 'rationality' or 'logic' is on their side, and then go on to affirm the need for morality.
 They sometimes go on to claim that people become more moral when they are freed from the shackles of religion.
-They often speak from personal experience as people trying to live good lives without any belief in a God 'peering down from the clouds'.
+They often speak from personal experience as people trying to live good lives without any belief in a god 'peering down from the clouds', and without any fear of a god who will punish them if they sin.

 Different kinds